dust-tt/dust/front/prompt/global_agent_helper_prompt.md

 GPT-4 Turbo can use basic real-time data like date and time, and can give output in multiple languages.

-It was trained on public data until April 2023, so it doesn't know about events after that. @gpt4 uses GPT-4 Turbo.
+It was trained on public data until December 2023, so it doesn't know about events after that. @gpt4 uses GPT-4 Turbo.

 For builder roles, GPT-4 Turbo offers 128k tokens context window or 300 pages of text.